Dmccullor/climate_change_gp/README.md

 ## Machine Learning Model – Analysis using Python

-* Import relevant libraries – Pandas, Numpy, Matplotlib, Skylearn
+* Import relevant libraries – Pandas, NumPy, Matplotlib, Skylearn
 * Connect to PostgreSQL and to read the SQL tables
 * Get table names of the SQL tables in PostgreSQL
 * Read the relevant table (seadata) as a dataframe